DaheeMATTANA/Project-Urban-Airflow-Pipeline/README.md

 # Project-Urban-Airflow-Pipeline
 End-to-end data pipeline project on urban mobility and weather condition.

-# CityPulse Platform
+# Urban Airflow Pipeline

-**CityPulse Platform** is a modern, end-to-end **data engineering & analytics engineering** project that ingests, processes, and visualises real-time urban mobility, weather, and air quality data.
+**Urban Airflow Pipeline** is a modern, end-to-end **data engineering & analytics engineering** project that ingests, processes, and visualises real-time urban mobility, weather, and air quality data.

 This repository is designed as a **portfolio-quality example** of a production-style data platform — but fully runnable locally and cost-free — while mirroring cloud-native best practices.